alleyinteractive/alley-coding-standards/README.md

 ### 0.4.0

-- Add PHPCompatibilityWP sniffs to our rules, configured for PHP 7.4+
+- Add PHPCompatibilityWP sniffs to our rules, configured for PHP 8.0+
 - Make template-parts rule checking more ambiguous to better support scanning standalone plugins and themes
+- Added `static analysis` keyword to Composer to promote package to be installed with `--dev`.

 ### 0.3.0